pretix/pretix-docs/docs/tutorial/getting-started.md

 This short form will be used for the URL under which our events can be found.
 For this tutorial, we are going to create an account for our Tutorial Organization.
 So we will enter "Tutorial Organization" into the full name field, and "ex-org" into the address short form field.
-This means that our organizer's profile and all the events we are going to create will be found at [https://pretix.eu/ex-org/](https://pretix.eu/ex-org/) in the future.
+This means that our organizer's profile and all the events we are going to create will be found at [https://pretix.eu/ex-org/](https://pretix.eu/ex-org/) from now on.

 There is no need to create a test account or use the word "test" anywhere in the short form or name. pretix offers a test mode that allows our organizer and events to remain invisible to the public, but still gives us access to all functions and settings.